-One simple alternative is tiger nuts (UK Link/US Link), which contrary to what the name suggests, are a root vegetable and not a nut.
+Although you can Activate Nuts and Seeds easily at home to deactivate the anti nutrients and make them easier to digest, one simple alternative is tiger nuts (UK Link/US Link), which contrary to what the name suggests, are a root vegetable and not a nut.
 They have a similar texture to nuts and can be eaten on their own as a snack, used to make trail mixes or granola with tiger nut flakes.

 They are a good source of:-